 Niels Bohr, a Danish physicist, first introduced his model for the atomic structure in 1913.
 Building off of others like Ernest Rutherford and Max Planck, his model involved a dense core, the nucleus, composed of protons and neutrons.
 The last component, electrons, were then left to orbit this core at specific ‘radii’ or energy levels.
 Electrons, if given enough energy, can move from one level to another but can not sit at an energy in between.
 While the model of an atom has been updated from this simplistic design, the physics principles still remain relevant.

 What might give an electron enough energy to move from one level to another?
 You guessed it, Light!
-If there is a wave of light at the right energy [frequency], then the light will interact with the electron causing it to absorb the light and jump to a higbohrmodelher energy state.
+If there is a wave of light at the right energy [frequency], then the light will interact with the electron causing it to absorb the light and jump to a higher energy state.
 Alternatively, an electron in a high energy state can, spontaneously [or with some probability as defined by quantum mechanics], fall back down to a lower energy state.
 This results in a decrease in energy for the electron.
 Where does that energy go?
 It escapes the atom in the form of light – with energy [frequency] corresponding to the energy lost by the electron.

 Now on to spectroscopy: